Butts, Crawford, Jones, Lamar, Monroe, Peach, Pike, Spalding, Twiggs, Upson assistance programs.

 These counties are all part of the central region of Georgia.
-Numerous non-profit agencies, charities, and government programs can help people with expenses ranging from rent, utility bills, to medications and debt counseling.
-Find how to get help below, and non-profit agencies to call.
+Numerous churches, charities, and government programs can help people with expenses.
+Low income and struggling families can get financial assistance with needs ranging from rent, utility bills, to medications and debt counseling.
+Find how to get help below, including free food giveaways today near you, and non-profit agencies to call.

 In addition to that location, several other Salvation Army Corp centers are in the region, including in Peach County and regions to the west.
 If a location is not near you, case managers can often provide referrals to nearby food pantries or places that may have funds for needs such as rent or cooling bills.
-Click here.
+More information on emergency help from Salvation Army in Western - Southern Georgia.

 Middle Georgia Community Action Agency, Inc. - This is the non-profit community action agency that helps people throughout Central Georgia.
 People in the counties of Butts, Crawford, Houston, Jones, Lamar, Monroe, Peach, Pike, Spalding, Twiggs, and Upson can get help.
 The programs include those listed immediately below: